What is Current Yield?

 Let us now do the same example above in Excel.
 You need to provide the two inputs of First Bond and Second Bond.

-Now, we will see the calculation of current yield of a bond.
+Now, we will see the calculation.
 Current Prices and the same Annual Coupons will be applied.

-You can download this Current Yield excel template here – Current Yield Excel Template
+You can download this template here – Current Yield Excel Template

 Current Yield Video

-This has been a guide to Current Yield formula, current yield calculator, along with examples and excel templates.
-You may also look at the following articles to enhance your fixed income skills.
+This has been a guide to Current Yield and its definition.
+Here we discuss the formula to calculate current yield along with practical examples and excel templates.
+You may also look at the following articles to enhance your fixed-income skills.